velocitatem/lapaces-daemon/source/LADA-shell/README.md

-# LADE Shell
+# LADA Shell
-LADE Shell is an interactive cli, used to access modules integrated in the LADE api.
+LADA Shell is an interactive cli, used to access modules integrated in the LADA api.

 ## Install

 Prerequisite `jre-openjdk`

 1. `git clone https://github.com/danalves24com/lapaces-daemon.git`
-2. `cd lapaces-daemon/source/LADE-shell`
+2. `cd lapaces-daemon/source/LADA-shell`
-3. `sudo bash .install_lade.sh`
+3. `sudo bash .install_lada.sh`
-4. `lade` and you should be put into the LADE shell which should look like the following:
+4. `lada` and you should be put into the LADA shell which should look like the following:

 ```
-lade>
+lada>
 ```

-### Using LADE shell
+### Using LADA shell
 To get started with using commands in the shell, run `help` or simply `-h`.
-If the command you enter is recognized by LADE, it will execute in its own environment, however if you were to type `lsblk`, you would get the system output of that command.
+If the command you enter is recognized by LADA, it will execute in its own environment, however if you were to type `lsblk`, you would get the system output of that command.
 #### Syntax for execution
 There are 2 ways you can run a module, a single-line or a more interactive multi-line approach.
 To get the LAN IP of your device you can do one of the following:
 1. signle-line

 ```
-lade> run system/network 4
+lada> run system/network 4

 	using module: system==>network